 Are you asked to cook at personal gatherings?
 Does it annoy you or do you enjoy it?

 I am.
 My best friend knows I can cook so when we are out at personal gatherings, everyone points at me.
 It gives me great pleasure.
 Once, on my birthday, Bunny from The Real Good Chicken show told me to ‘sit back and relax’ and she took over the “chicken potjie”.
 I think I’ll be annoyed if the dishes are not done afterwards, so there is always an agreement on who does the dishes.

 With international ingredients so easily available, do you see the Namibian market growing?

 We still rely heavily on South African ingredients, however, when we look at spices like that of “Kapana spice’ by Ees, there is growth in the market.
 Also, we have a proudly Namibian chicken brand that isn’t just any chicken and it comes in different pieces.

 Tell us about your experience working on-set of the ‘Real Good Chicken’ show.

 The best.
 We are six presenters just simply showing how we can prepare dishes using Real Good Chicken.
 I made a group of new friends.
 Being on set is like a dream come true, as we cook on camera and simply just share recipes from home.
 In Season 2, I got to share the ‘Real Good Chicken’ kitchen set with my mom.

-Do you see change in the Namibian food scene?
+Do you see a change in the Namibian food scene?